ashfurrow/blog/source/blog/2019-09-29-migrating-from-cloudflare.html.markdown

 END_NARROW

 I'm really disappointed in Namecheap for introducing this limitation, that other domain registrars / DNS providers don't force on you.
 As far as I can tell, there's no way to mitigate this problem with using Namecheap.
-I would probably recommend using a different domain registrar, but for now I'm sticking with them because things are working now, and migrating away would be even more work.
+I've contacted Namecheap support to let them know about the problem, and they've passed the feedback on to their product team.
+For now, I would probably recommend using a different domain registrar, but I'm sticking with them because things are working now, and migrating away would be even more work.
 No thanks.

 ## Aftermath